selkies-project/docker-nvidia-glx-desktop/README.md

 #### The container doesn't work.

+Check that the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is properly configured in the host.
+After that, check the environment variable `NVIDIA_DRIVER_CAPABILITIES` after starting a shell interface inside the container. `NVIDIA_DRIVER_CAPABILITIES` should be set to `all`, or include a comma-separated list of `compute` (requirement for CUDA and OpenCL, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `utility` (requirement for `nvidia-smi` and NVML), `graphics` (requirement for OpenGL and part of the requirement for Vulkan), `video` (required for encoding or decoding videos using NVIDIA GPUs, or for the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop interface), `display` (the other requirement for Vulkan), and optionally `compat32` if you use Wine or 32-bit graphics applications.

-Check that the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is configured in the host.
-If you did that, scroll down.
+If you checked everything here, scroll down.

 #### The container doesn't work if an existing GUI or X server is running in the host outside the container. / I want to use `--privileged` mode or `--cap-add` to my containers.